wmealing/cellium/README.md

     }.

 start() ->
-    some_behavior:start(?MODULE).
+    cellium:start(?MODULE).
 ```

-The application declares itself as implementing the `some_behavior` behavior, which ensures it provides the required callbacks.
+The application declares itself as implementing the `cellium` behavior, which ensures it provides the required callbacks.

 #### `init/1`